bahamas10/hue-cli/README.md

 Config
 ------

-An optional config file can be created at `~/.hue.json` that looks like...
+A config file will be created at `~/.hue.json` upon registration that looks like...

 ``` json
 {